DirkSonguer/keyboard-TA-SE-1040/README.md

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/images/TA-SE-1040-display.jpg "TA SE 1040 Display")

 # Rebuild
-Rebuilding the keyboard poses an interesting dilemma: Either try some form of restoration (repair and re-use the original components) or by replacing the interior with modern tech
+Rebuilding the keyboard poses an interesting dilemma:
-1. Restorate the keyboard with as many original parts as possible
+1. Restore the keyboard, keeping as many original parts as possible
 2. Reconstruct the keyboard with modern parts, only keeping the exterior

-## Thoughts on restoration
+## Thoughts on Restoration
-The original keyboard was connected to a daisy wheel printer unit that provided power and likely more functionality.
-Little documentation exists how the 104x units actually worked, so it would need to be a complete reverse engineering effort.
+The original keyboard was connected to a daisy wheel printer unit that provided power and accepted character and command codes.
+A restoration effort would mean
+1. Making sure all internal components work as they should

-The end state would be building a converter unit that would provide power as well as routes the input to a modern computer interface like USB.
+2. Build a converter box that would provide power as well as routes the keyboard input to a modern computer interface like USB

-This assumes that the keyboards are still working, the reverse engineering goes well and it's actually desirable to type on the original switches.
-Especially the last part is debatable.
+This assumes that the keyboards are still working and that it's actually desirable to type on the original switches.
+Especially the last part is debatable as the M9 switches are quite... [horrible](https://www.youtube.com/watch?v=OgUFYYTNaes).

+In terms of restoring the keyboard, I recently got my hands on the original technical documentations for the SE 10-series as part of the estate of Gernot Haltenorth, a previous technical writer for Triumph Adler.
+So it would be theoretically possible to repair any issues with the boards, assuming you could still get the components (which you can't).

+All that makes a true restoration possible, but (at least for me) impractical.

-## Thoughts on reconstruction
+## Thoughts on Reconstruction
+Reconstruction would start with removing the original PCB.
+Since everything is on that PCB this equates to removing the entire interior of the keyboard.
+Step two would be creating a new PCB with modern hot-swap cherry MX sockets, new display and some equivalent functionality for the comfort keys & LEDs.

 ## Layout